What are multiple settlements?

 Expense 2 | Spent on: 12th Nov | Posted on: 14th Nov | Amount: $70 | Status: Posted

-This behaviour ensures that each settlement is captured accurately as a separate expense in Fyle and matches with your credit card statement during reconciliation.
+This behaviour ensures that each settlement is captured accurately as a separate expense in Sage Expense Management and matches with your credit card statement during reconciliation.